asarbu/Change/README.md

 # Change
-**Change** is an open source, multi-platform Javascript-powered money management application
+**Change** is an open source, Progressive Web App money management application designed for tracking spending transactions and planning financial goals. **Change** implements a dual-system architecture that separates spending management (tracking actual transactions) from planning management (setting financial goals and organizing spending categories).

 # Description
 **Change** structures and stores planning goals in easy to understand manner, focusing primarily on:
 * Performance (fast response times)
 * Ease of use (good user experience)
 * Security (data stored on device or on own Google drive).
+* Easy to understand, reusable code.

 The application is developed entirely in vanilla Javascript in order for me to understand the challenges of developing a large system in a dynamic manner.